 Launching this bot helped the brand gain a competitive advantage over Domino’s that, despite enabling voice- and text-based orders didn’t have a bot at the time Pizza Hut’s launched.

 The London-based fashion brand has also managed to take advantage of chatbots.
 The company launched a bot that helps increase customer loyalty.
-The tool gives access to exclusive runway catalogs, allowing customers to order items in the Messenger window instead of a full check-out process online or making customers visit a physical store.
+This tool gives access to exclusive runway catalogs, allowing customers to order items in the Messenger window instead of a full check-out process online or making customers visit a physical store.
 A Facebook Messenger chatbot allowed Burberry to make the most out of the huge audience reach that the social media platform has.

 Chatbots are one of the most widely-used and accessible innovations in e-commerce.
 Although the changes they promote in modernizing customer interactions may seem incremental, the impact of the technology is huge, in the long run.